facundobatista/pyempaq/README.md

 That single file is everything that needs to be distributed.
 When the final user executes it, the original project will be expanded, its dependencies installed in a virtualenv, and then it will be executed.

 Both the packaging and the execution are fully multiplatorm.
-This means that you can pack a project in Linux, or Windows, or whatever, and it will run ok in Linux, Windows, or whatever.
+This means that you can pack a project in Linux, Windows, Mac or whatever, and it will run ok in Linux, Windows, Mac or whatever.

 ### How does this work?